hossain-khan/vision.hossainkhan.com/_projects/2020-09-29-trees-on-fire.md

 ## Fall colors at Arrowhead Park
 Nature does not stop even in pandemic.
 It was a stunning view at the Arrowhead Provincial Park.

+> "Autumn is a second spring when every leaf is a flower." - Albert Camus